Frequently Asked Questions for Medical Marijuana

 Some doctors charge an exorbitant amount of money just for an initial examination.
-We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
-As such, we offer a variety of payment methods, including monthly payment plan options and discounts for veterans, as well as referral discounts to those who spread the word about our services.
+We feel strongly that, if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
+As such, we offer a variety of discounts, including discounts for veterans, as well as referral discounts to those who spread the word about our services.
 After the first appointment, all required follow-ups are free for 12 months.

 Where Can Patients Purchase Medical Marijuana in West Virginia?

 Once you have obtained a recommendation from a certified doctor and received your West Virginia Marijuana card, you'll be able to purchase medical marijuana at any licensed dispensary located throughout the state of West Virginia

 Where Will Dispensaries be Located in West Virginia?

 West Virginia currently has 100 licenses reserved for dispensaries.
 For a detailed look at where to find your nearest dispensary, visit our dispensary location master list.